Browser Settings

 - Browser Use’s own internal methods

-For more details on Playwright’s browser context options, see the official documentation.
+For more details on Playwright’s browser context options, see their launch args documentation.